Blog Series: Reverse Mortgage Payouts (Term Payment)

 Term payments are fixed monthly payments for a specific timeframe.

 Unlike a reverse mortgage tenure payment which lasts for as long as you are in the home, you could receive a tenure payment of $6,000 per month for a specific number of years.
 This was able to help Frank and Angela, a retired couple in Kansas City who had paid off their mortgage a decade ago.
 Angela needed round-the-clock healthcare and wanted to remain at home rather than move into a care facility.
 The cost of the in home care was $6,000 per month, so Frank and Angela received a $6,000 monthly term payment for two years and Angela was able to continue living at home.

 Reverse mortgage term payments are often larger than tenure payments

-Contact Open Mortgage to learn more about term payments
+Contact us to learn more about term payments

 We hope this blog series has shown you how reverse mortgage payouts can provide a wide range of financial benefits.
-If you want to learn more about term payments or have questions about reverse mortgages, contact one of Open Mortgage’s friendly loan originators today!
+If you want to learn more about term payments or have questions about reverse mortgages, contact one of our friendly loan originators today!

 - At the conclusion of a reverse mortgage, the borrower must repay the loan and may have to sell the home or repay the loan from other proceeds